 If you think back to a clothes-less society, you can easily see why pubic hair might be useful.
-When the pheromones are secreted, they are diffused across the hairs.
-This keeps prolongs the effectiveness of the chemicals and makes the process more efficient.
+When the pheromones are secreted, they are diffused across the hairs; this prolongs the chemicals' effectiveness and makes the process more efficient.

-Here’s another way to think of it.
-Pubes can act like an antenna to broadcast to anyone around you that you’re ready to get down and dirty.
+Here's another way to think of it.
+Pubes can act as an antenna to broadcast to anyone around you that you're ready to get down and dirty.

 It seems pretty legit, but once again, modern developments mitigate the necessity of pubes.
 First of all, you're wearing two layers of clothing between your pheromones and anyone who might receive them.
 Pubes just don't matter for that.

 More importantly, we have smartphones.
 If you're in the mood, there are far more effective ways to broadcast that and find someone to reciprocate.

 That said, there is a small amount of research to support this concept.
 It comes down to a basic observation.
 As pubic grooming has increased in popularity, incidences of chlamydia have also increased.
-Studies that look at other STIs are less conclusive, but this one trend holds true.
+Studies that look at other STIs are less conclusive, but this one trend holds.

 Here's the thing, though.
 There's no reason to assume that pubic hair is the reason for the change.
 It's far more likely that people who trim are simply getting more action.
 With that action comes a certain risk.
 The lesson here isn't to wrap your tool in pubes; it's to wrap your tool in latex.

-There might be some other oddball theories flying around the internet, but these are the top explanations that have actual medical backing.
+Some other oddball theories fly around the internet, but these are the top explanations that have actual medical backing.
 As you can see, none of them are all that important these days.
-If you’re adamant about keeping your pubes untamed, you can try to use these ideas as an excuse.
+If you're adamant about keeping your pubes untamed, you can try to use these ideas as an excuse.
 But, if you want the benefits of grooming your goods, feel free to get after it with a great pube trimmer.
-There’s no real medical explanation that suggests male grooming is bad for you.
-So, unti we tackle the next great mystery of life, feel free to stay fresh out there.
+There's no real medical explanation that suggests male grooming is bad for you.
+So, until we tackle the next great mystery of life, feel free to stay fresh out there.